3 Discovering Your Ikigai: Finding Purpose in College and Career

 The third dimension of Ikigai involves understanding how you can contribute to society.
 Contributing to society means finding a way to make a positive impact on the world around you.
 This is different from simply exploring a passion because it involves considering how your skills and interests can help solve real-world problems and meet community needs.

 When you combine what you love with what the world needs, you create a mission.
 A mission is about aligning your passions with the needs of others, allowing you to make a meaningful impact on the world.
-For example, Maria loves teaching and helping others, and she recognizes that the community has a need for accessible education.
-By focusing on this overlap, Maria has found a mission in making education more inclusive and supportive for everyone.
+Maria loves teaching and helping others and recognizes that the community has a need for accessible education.
+By focusing on this overlap, Maria has found a mission in making education exciting for everyone.
 However, your mission alone often isn’t enough.
-There are many pursuits that feel meaningful and even noble but don’t provide enough income for living a flourishing life.
+There are many pursuits that feel meaningful and even noble but don’t provide enough income to live a flourishing life.

 4. Doing What You Can Be Paid For